zarf-dev/proposals/0048-schema-update-process/README.md

 // ZarfComponent is the primary functional grouping of assets to deploy by Zarf. type ZarfComponent struct {
   ...
-	// data injections is kept as a backwards compatibility shim and can only be set when converting from v1alpha1 or during YAML unmarshal dataInjections []v1alpha1.ZarfDataInjection
+	// data injections are kept as a backwards compatibility shim and can only be set when converting from v1alpha1 or during YAML unmarshal dataInjections []v1alpha1.ZarfDataInjection
   ...
 }